MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/view-multicloud-inventory.md

 The **Inventory** solution of the multicloud connector shows an up-to-date view of your resources from other public clouds in Azure, providing you with a single place to see all your cloud resources.
 Currently, AWS public cloud environments are supported.

-> [!IMPORTANT]
-> Multicloud connector enabled by Azure Arc is currently in PREVIEW.
-> See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 After you enable the **Inventory** solution, metadata from the assets in the source cloud is included with the asset representations in Azure.
 You can also apply Azure tags or Azure policies to these resources.
 This solution allows you to query for all your cloud resources through Azure Resource Graph, such as querying to find all Azure and AWS resources with a specific tag.

 The **Inventory** solution scans your source cloud regularly to update the view represented in Azure.
 You can specify the interval to query when you [connect your public cloud](connect-to-aws.md) and configure the **Inventory** solution.

-> [!TIP]
-> At this time, we recommend that you don't use the multicloud connector **Inventory** solution with EC2 instances that have already been [connected to Azure Arc](../servers/deployment-options.md) and reside in a different subscription than your connector resource.
-Doing so will create a duplicate record of the EC2 instance in Azure.

 ## Supported AWS services